Neral Junction railway station

-Neral Junction is a railway station on the Central line of the Mumbai Suburban Railway network located in the town of Neral.
-It is a junction on the Kalyan - Karjat section of Central railway connecting Mumbai and Pune.
-It is the starting point of the narrow gauge Matheran Hill Railway connecting to the hill station of Matheran.
+Neral Junction railway station, also simply Neral Railway Station is a railway station on the Central line of the Mumbai Suburban Railway network located in the town of Neral.
+It is a major junction on the Kalyan - Karjat section of Central railway connecting Mumbai and Pune, with station code NRL for the primary Central Railways line and station code NRLN for the narrow gauge Matheran Hill Railway line.

+It is the starting point of the Matheran Hill Railway connecting to the hill station of Matheran.
+The trains on this line are also referred to as the Matheran Toy Train due to their smaller size and narrow gauge track.

 History

 The South-East mainline of the GIPR spanning from Callian (Kalyan) to Palasdhari was opened to traffic on 12 May 1856, along with three stations, viz.
 Badlapur, Neral, Khopoli.
 The second line was opened in March 1868.